Waiting On The Stars

 For tonight, she seemed more preoccupied with the heavenly lights.
 For tonight, he seemed more preoccupied with her.

 He couldn't help notice her striking beauty in the pale moonlit glow, with the shadows dancing along her cheeks and dark eyes fixated dreamily towards the sky.
+She was stunning.
+She was perfect.
+His stomach would flip pleasantly sometimes at the mere sight of her.
 He had always seen it of course, but under night's veil it seemed to radiate throughout the room, her presence filling every inch and corner of the darkened bar.
 So it surprised him very much when she spoke, barely louder than a whisper, with the oddest of expressions on her delicate face.

 "Do you ever look at the stars, Cloud?"